Saptarshi-prog/Little-Jhool-and-psychic-powers/README.md

 Sorry, sorry!

 Since the binary number given has six consecutive 1s, little Jhool tells the man that he's going to have a bad time!

+This will be lot faster if we use the concept of binary search.